iamhriturajsaha/AI-POWERED-MOVIE-RECOMMENDATION-SYSTEM/README.md

 #### 2. Your Average Sentiment Network (aka AvgNet)

 This model works similar to the above, except it uses **Global Average Pooling** insted of RNN nodes.
-Consequently, it works faster and detailed in this paper [1].
+Consequently, it works faster and detailed in this paper.

 <img src="bigrams_model.png" width="700">

 #### 3. Convolutional Neural Network (CNN) Based (aka CNet)

 This model uses convolutional neural network (CNN) absed approach instead of conventional NLP/RNN method.
 But still very effective as shown in the evaluation and performance section later.
-This model has been taken from this paper [2].
+This model has been taken from this paper.

 <img src="cnn_model.png" width="700">